mayasharma2110/Treat-Yourself/README.md

 * [Materializecss](https://materializecss.com/)
   * Used to help make this website responsive for different devices and to create the collapsible navbar.
-  * Used to make the cards on the home page reveal the review details for each book.
+  * Used to make the cards on the home page reveal the details for each product.
   * Used to help create the colours and style on the site.
   * Used to validate user information in the add/edit review forms.
+  * Used to make tables responsive on small screens.

-* Javascript - used to help make the site responsive to the user's input - defensive programming before deleting a review, book or genre to check if the user is sure they want to proceed.
+* Javascript - used to help make the site responsive to the user's input.

-* jQuery - used to help make the site responsive to the user's input - defensive programming before deleting a review, book or genre to check if the user is sure they want to proceed.
+* jQuery - used to help make the site responsive to the user's input.

-* [MongoDB](https://www.mongodb.com/) used to create, store and update the data used in this site.
+* [PostgreSQL](https://www.heroku.com/postgres) used to create, store and update the data used in this site.

-* [Python](https://www.python.org/) and [Flask](https://flask.palletsprojects.com/en/2.0.x/) - used to get data from the database in MongoDB to the live site.
+* [Python](https://www.python.org/) and [Flask](https://flask.palletsprojects.com/en/2.0.x/) - used to get data from the database in Postgres to the live site.

 * [Gitpod](https://www.gitpod.io/) - used to write the code for the website.